dgroomes/stackoverflow-look-back/README.md

       handle both directions.
 It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
 * Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
+* DONE Standardize on RPC class naming convention.
+    * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "RpcClient"
+    * For servers, the name should follow: 1) BrowserDescriptor 2) DestinationDescriptor 3) "RpcServer"

+  The class comments should follow the same order.

 ## Finished Wish List items